 - Revascularization or ligation to correct blood flow to the penis

-If a man is struggling with erectile dysfunction or ED, Lawrence Jenkins, MD, a urologist at Ohio State, encourages early treatment to avoid creating any long term issues.
-ED can have a variety of causes, including diabetes, high blood pressure, surgery or even simple stress and performance anxiety.
+If a man is struggling with erectile dysfunction or ED, Ohio State urologist Lawrence Jenkins, MD, encourages early treatment to avoid creating any long term issues.

 How Penile Implants Work

-To prevent or minimize the severity of erectile dysfunction, Lawrence Jenkins, MD, a urologist at Ohio State, provides multiple recommendations.
-Get existing diseases or conditions which can cause ED, under control.
-This includes high blood pressure, high cholesterol and diabetes.
-Quit smoking, and commit to a healthy lifestyle, including a balanced diet and plenty of exercise.
+To prevent or minimize the severity of erectile dysfunction, Lawrence Jenkins, MD, a urologist at Ohio State, recommends getting existing conditions which can cause ED, under control, including high blood pressure, high cholesterol and diabetes.